Abo7mood/CardGame/README.md

 - **Modify and Publish**: You are free to modify the game and publish it wherever you want.
 - **Ready to Play**: The game is ready to play out of the box.
 - **Version**: 2021.3.16f

+# Story of this game 🏚️

+This game was one of the most memorable projects in my freelancing journey! 💖 I worked with one of my **best clients** 🥇, who shared a passion for card games like **Yu-Gi-Oh!** 🎮🀄️.
+Together, we dreamed of creating a game that would bring back the nostalgia of strategic card battles while introducing new mechanics to excite modern players 🔥.

+However, my journey with this project took an unexpected turn 🎪.
+As I was nearing the final stages of development ⌛, I received an offer for a **new venture** 🌐✨—a top-secret opportunity that I couldn’t refuse 🎥🚫 (no spoilers!).
+This meant I had to leave the project incomplete ❌, a decision that was as bittersweet as it was thrilling.

+Even though I couldn’t finish this game, the collaboration was a journey of creativity, learning, and camaraderie 💞.
+It remains a significant chapter in my story, filled with lessons and unforgettable moments 🕊️.

+# 🎮 Demo 🎮

+Unfortunately, there is no demo available for this project as it was tailored specifically for the client's requirements.